Georgia trooper charged with murder in traffic stop shooting

 SAVANNAH, Ga.
 (AP) - A Georgia state trooper was fired and charged with murder Friday a week after he shot a 60-year-old man who tried to flee a rural traffic stop, authorities said.

+“Mr. Lewis never got out of the vehicle and the investigation will show that, mere seconds after the crash, he was shot to death, shot in the face and killed,” attorney Francys Johnson said.

-The Georgia Bureau of Investigation said in a statement that agents arrested Jacob Gordon Thompson, 27, on charges of felony murder and aggravated assault.
-The state Department of Public Safety said it fired Thompson, who had been a trooper for the Georgia State Patrol since 2013.
+Johnson said that information was given to the family by the Georgia Bureau of Investigation, which arrested 27-year-old Jacob Gordon Thompson on charges of felony murder and aggravated assault Friday.
+The agency did not include those details in its own statement on Thompson’s arrest.

-The charges came a week after Julian Edward Roosevelt Lewis, 60, was fatally shot following a chase in rural Screven County, about 60 miles (95 kilometers) northwest of Savannah.
+The GBI said Lewis was fatally shot Aug.
+7 after a chase in rural Screven County, about 60 miles (95 kilometers) northwest of Savannah.

 Thompson had tried to pull over a car for a traffic violation when the driver tried to flee, the GBI said in a news release.
 The agency said the trooper chased the vehicle down several country roads before performing a maneuver that forced the car to come to a stop in a ditch.